tlsfuzzer/tlsfuzzer/VISION.md

 ## Medium term

-Currenly, the main focus is on testing servers, this will likely remain until the system has feature partity with OpenSSL, GnuTLS and [NSS](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS) (not to be confused with the unix
+Currently, the main focus is on testing servers, this will likely remain until the system has feature partity with OpenSSL, GnuTLS and [NSS](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS) (not to be confused with the unix